WRTeam-in/elite_quiz_doc/docs/mobile/setup.md

 2. Install the Xcode Command Line Tools
 3. Set up an iOS simulator or connect a physical iOS device

-## Running the Flutter Project
+## Running the app

-After setting up your development environment, you can now run the Elite Quiz Flutter project:
+After setting up your development environment, without making any changes to the code simply try to run the app.

+This is to ensure that first your setup is done correctly, and you are able to run the app, and second that you know that app runs and if there is any issue you run into and not able to run the app, then it is not because of the app code.

 1. Open a terminal/command prompt and navigate to the project directory
 2. Run the following command to get all dependencies: